When you think of different types of giving, what do you think of? Do you think of giving money or your time or an item

 The virtue of generosity and its effects on both giver and receiver in present and future moments are shared across religions worldwide.
 This isn’t spiritual woo-woo.
 Plenty of science proves the benefits of all types of giving.

 What you give is less important than the spirit with which you give.
 Studies show that regular giving of your time, energy, and resources provides you with physical, mental and social benefits.
-(So long as you don't overextend yourself and give from your heart) They include:
+(So long as you give from the heart without an agenda and don't overextend yourself.)
+These benefits of giving include:

 The benefits of giving and kindness go hand in hand.
 These virtues are really two sides of the same coin.

-In addition to the benefits you personally receive, your example inspires others to give of themselves.
+In addition to the perks you personally receive, your example inspires others to give of themselves.
 The cumulative effect of many people participating in all types of giving makes the world a better place for all.

 Let your spouse have the last word on which movie you watch or which restaurant you go to without an argument, eye rolling, or sighing.
 Let someone else be right without making yourself wrong.
 It is okay to agree to disagree.
 Compromise when an issue isn’t a deal breaker, but never compromise your morals and values.

 Listen to the still small voice inside and heed what it says.
 Listen to the wisdom of your heart and soul and those who have earned their wisdom through the years.
 Intuition is difficult to silence.
 It is not irrational fear but it may guide you in ways that seem irrational.